psp-codes/reduced-decoy-ensemble/README.md

   * set1marker: a string indicating the marker of the points for the original ensemble.
   * set2marker: a string indicating the marker of the points for the reduced ensembles.

-### energy_distance_evaluation.py
+### energy_comparison.py
-Calculates and plots energy distance results.
+Calculates and plots energy comparison results.

 __Output:__ The outputs are size, minimum energy distance, average energy distance, standard deviation energy distance of the original and the reduced ensembles.
 The code also outputs a plot in .png and .pdf formats to visualize the distribution of energy distances for the original and the reduced ensembles.

-__Input:__ Uses configs/energy_distance_evaluate.ini file for inputs.
-The inputs represented by key-value pairs in the configs/energy_distance_evaluate.ini file are explained below for each key.
+__Input:__ Uses configs/energy_comparison.ini file for inputs.
+The inputs represented by key-value pairs in the configs/energy_comparison.ini file are explained below for each key.

-* Section [native]
-  * filePath: a string indicating the path to the .pdb file containing the native tertiary structure coordinates.

 * Section [full_size]
   * file1path: a string indicating the path to the file that contains the original ensemble for the first run.